lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 Forms are the primary way a user enters information into any web-based system, so getting them right is important.
 The focus of this section will be on forms, specifically *writing good forms*.

 What exactly is a *good* form?
+I'm talking about the code, the structure, and how things are organized - not the UI/UX of forms (which is arguable more challenging - certainly an interesting topic, but not what I'm referring to as "good" in this conttext).

-We want to ensure the form logic is decoupled from the Vue components - this will let us test in isolation.
+In our case, we want to ensure the form logic is decoupled from the Vue components.
+This is similar to what we talked about in the first chapter, regarding props and separating logic from UI.
+This this will let us test in isolation, and be confident we are correctly capturing the business requirement.

 We don't want to couple our logic to our UI layer.
 In my experience, user interfaces change a lot (for some reason) and seem to get thrown out every 5 years or so.
 Businesses, and their logic, tends to stay the same, and also tends to be more important, so we want to make sure the core logic and underlying value is resilient and reliable.
 Good forms have good errors and good validation.

 In traditional server-rendered apps, you would only get validation after submitting the form - not a great user experience.
 Vue allows us to deliver a great user experience by implementing highly dynamic, client-side validation.
 We will make use of this and implement two levels of validation: